Get a Free Bag When You Sign Up Today

 Her vision?
 To create someplace with the vibe of Muddy, someplace a regular could come back to after moving out of the neighborhood, knowing they’d run in to all their old friends.
 “The kind of place where you didn’t need to have plans to see everybody because they’re all just hanging out there,” she says.

 “I think the evolution of coffee here is really cool,” Kat says.
 “Now there are so many coffee shops, there’s something for everybody.
 My place may not be the place for everyone, but if you tell me what you like I’m gonna tell you where you can go get that because I love coffee and coffee shops.”
-(Well, if you like great, no-nonsense coffee, Honey Nut Cheerios bars, and playing Ms. Pac-Man while your espresso cools — you know, when we can sit inside again — then Duck Duck is definitely the place for you.)
+(Well, if you like no-nonsense, delicious coffee, Honey Nut Cheerios bars, and playing Ms. Pac-Man while your espresso cools — you know, when we can sit inside again — then Duck Duck is the best coffee shop for you.)

 7 Corners Coffee